Flight-Free-UK/flight_free_uk_website/source/posts/in-the-name-of-love.html.markdown

 ---
 published: true
 title: In the name of love
-category: flight_free_2020
+category: opinion
 date: 2020-03-17T15:47:25.698Z
 cover_image: /images/uploads/claireboyf.jpg
-summary: >-
-  A global society means ‘love miles’ are common.
-But to avoid the emissions, Claire Wordley took a drastic approach: quitting her job and moving countries to be with her man.
+summary: "A global society means ‘love miles’ are common.
+But to avoid the emissions, Claire Wordley took a drastic approach: quitting her job and moving countries to be with her man."
 author: FlightFree UK
 read_time_minute: 6
 ---